rupali-codes/LinksHub/CONTRIBUTING.md

 ## How to Contribute 🤔

 - Look at the existing [**Issues**](https://github.com/rupali-codes/LinksHub/issues) or [**create a new issue**](https://github.com/rupali-codes/LinksHub/issues/new/choose)!
 - [**Fork the Repo**](https://github.com/rupali-codes/LinksHub/fork).
 Then, create a branch for any issue that you are working on.
-Finally, commit to your work.
+Finally, start working! 😊.
 - Create a **[Pull Request](https://github.com/rupali-codes/LinksHub/compare)** (_PR_), which will be promptly reviewed and given suggestions for improvements by the community.
 - Add screenshots or screen captures to your Pull Request to help us understand the effects of the changes proposed in your PR.